jimrthy/component-dsl/README.md

 ## Usage

-Until I get around to figuring out how to push this to clojars, you'll need to install it manually.
+Until I get around to figuring out how to push this to clojars (and getting a version that's useful enough to seem worth doing so), you'll need to install it manually.

 1. Clone this repo